 In my formative years, you'd often find me buried in cultural magazines with an unimaginable sense of curiosity.
 The images captivated my very core, and my spirit danced with insatiable wonder.
 My table mat, shower curtain and bedroom wallpaper were all world maps.
 Often, I would close my eyes, spin a globe and abruptly stop it with my finger.
 Wherever it ended up, I would fastidiously go on a research binge assiduously trying to humanize and understand these 'distant' places.
 In particular, I was drawn to cultures who seemingly harmoniously lived with nature and truly embodied ideas of community.
 I aspired to be more like them.
 I would run around outside all day barefoot, build rudimentary forts, climb trees, and with unbridled determination, I'd knock on every neighbors door seeing who wanted to come outside and explore with me!

 Fast forward 25 or so years, and here I am, 33 years old living in between Arvada, Colorado and Cusco, Peru.
 Many of my dreams have come true, and I have a conscious recognition of my privilege.
 I have been working as an Outdoor Guide and Experiential Educator for most of my professional life.
 With unwavering love and support from my parents, I have been shown the world.
 I have lived, worked, traveled and studied in 60+ countries.
-I have led over 30 trips in Peru ranging from leading visually impaired students to over 17,000 feet in the Andes for No Barrier, to teaching Cultural Anthropology to students for National Geographic and instructing Semester programs for the visionary company Where There Be Dragons.
+I have led over 40 trips in Peru ranging from leading visually impaired students to over 17,000 feet in the Andes for No Barrier, to teaching Cultural Anthropology to students for National Geographic and instructing Semester programs for the visionary company Where There Be Dragons.
 Today, I run my own company with my best friend Yieber Lucana called Adventure Heart Peru (www.adventureheartperu.com).
 I received a Master’s in Socio-Cultural Anthropology studying notions of identity and religious hybridity in Cusco, Peru.